digital-explorers-2/jigsaws/README.md

 - Achievements and Rewards: Incentives for user engagement through badges, points, or unlocks for completing various challenges.
 - Multiple Difficulty Levels: Adjustable number of jigsaw pieces.
 - Possibly a Real-Time Multiplayer Mode: Players can join or host puzzle rooms to solve puzzles collaboratively in real time.- Multiple Difficulty Levels: Adjustable number of jigsaw pieces
+- One more functionality
+- Multiple Difficulty Levels: Adjustable number of jigsaw pieces